geckse/n8n-nodes-ninox/README.md

 **Note:** The Fetch As Records option automatically extracts the table ID from the record ID format (e.g., "B78670" → table "B", record "78670").

+#### Read Only Queries
+Enable this option to use GET method instead of POST for read-only Ninox Scripts.
+Useful for queries that only retrieve data without making changes.

 ## Compatibility

 The Latest Version of n8n.
 If you encounter any problem, feel free to [open an issue](https://github.com/geckse/n8n-nodes-ninox) on Github.